Frequently Asked Questions

 Are there any rules regarding Social Media usage whilst being a member of the club?

 All social media usage by athletes and parents alike must be positive, and reflect the club in a good light.
 This is throughout all Social Media platforms, White Rose Cheer Facebook groups, and anonymous forums.
 Please check out the Code of Conduct within the Season Handbook, which all athletes and parents are expected to abide by.
+We also ask that no parents share full routines across their Social Media accounts until the conclusion of the season.

 Competitions